 The Extraclassroom Activity Funds of the Fallsburg Central School District represent funds of the students of the School District.
 The Board of Education exercises general oversight of these funds.
-The Extraclassroom Activity Funds are independent of the School District with respect to its financial transactions, and the designation of student management.
-The cash balances are reported in the Agency Fund of the School District.
-Separate audited general purpose financial statements (cash basis) of the Extraclassroom Activity Funds can be found at the School District's business office.
+The activity is reported in the Miscellaneous Special Revenue Fund of the School District.
+Separate audited general purpose financial statements (cash basis) of the Extraclassroom Activity Funds can be found within these financial statements.